awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

    1. If your scheduled task's task definition uses the `awsvpc` network mode, you must configure a VPC, subnet, and security group settings for your scheduled task\.
 For more information, see [Task Networking with the `awsvpc` Network Mode](task-networking.md)\.

       1. For **Cluster VPC**, if you selected the EC2 launch type, choose the VPC in which your container instances reside\.
 If you selected the Fargate launch type, select the VPC that the Fargate tasks should use\.
-Ensure that the VPC you choose was not configured to require dedicated hardware tenancy as that is not supported by Fargate tasks\.
+Ensure that the VPC you choose is not configured to require dedicated hardware tenancy as that is not supported by Fargate tasks\.

       1. For **Subnets**, choose the available subnets for your scheduled task placement\.
 **Important**